 VILA: We're hooking people up, we've got heart rate monitors on them, we have brain imaging devices.
 We measure the deoxygenated versus oxygenated blood - proportions in each at 16 different loci along the frontal lobe.

 KASTE: What does all that tell you?
-Lewis James is an assistant researcher on this project.
+Lois James is an assistant researcher on this project.
 She says is all about measuring a cop's mental stamina.

 KASTE: As an officer moves through chaotic high-pressure situations, is there a limit to his decision-making powers?
 What's the effect of variables like lighting, sleep deprivation or the officers own level of experience?
 The goal here is to boil down a situation's difficulty to turn that into numbers.